Blog | Fohlio | Industry Tips for Architects and Interior Designers

 Written by Ingrid Woodley | Mar 23, 2023 12:48:27 AM

 FF&E. You need the specs ASAP.
-Some days can have you going, “WTF??!!!”
-Or maybe you’re one of the lucky ones who are like, “FF&E?
+Some days have you going, “WTF??!!!”
+And some days you’re lucky enough to say, “FF&E?
 WYM?”

-That’s why we’ve put together this thorough guide to the FF&E process (and why we’re putting a pause on the obnoxious acronyms).
+So we’ve put together this thorough guide to the FF&E process — and yes, we’re also putting a pause on the acronym overload.

-Whether you’re in charge of FF&E specification, FF&E procurement, or you’re just trying to buy a business and you want to know what your accountant means when he says FF&E – this guide is for you.
+Whether you’re leading interior design specification and documentation, managing FF&E procurement, or just trying to decode what your accountant means by “FF&E,” this guide is for you.

-We’re going to discuss what FF&E means in different contexts, walk you through the entire process, and share the best practices we’ve learned from some of the biggest brands in the world.
+We’ll break down what FF&E really means in different contexts, show how interior design software simplifies the entire process, and share best practices we’ve learned from some of the biggest brands in the world.

 Throughout this in-depth guide, we will discuss and answer the following questions: